 Why I was particularly interested in going on this Secret itineraries tour of Doge’s Palace was to live the story of the one prisoner who had managed to escape – the famous Casanova.
 I am told that the tour takes you through his journey and let’s you imagine the daring escape he made.
 It was following his escape that the new block of prisons – Prigoni Nuove was made across the canal.
 The conditions of the New Prisons were a shade better.

 To access the New prisons, you have to walk across the famous Bridge of Sighs .

 The Bridge of Sighs has an interesting story – it is said that the prisoners who were sentenced could view the rest of Venice when passing over this bridge and used to sigh for they would most likely, never be allowed out again.
 Hence the name.

-Nonetheless, there is enough in the Doge’s palace for you to see – like this entrance to the Golden Staircase with Atlas on one side and Hercules on the other.
-Similarly, don’t miss, the very symbol of Venice – St Theodore slaying the Water Dragon.
+- Watch out for the very symbol of Venice – St Theodore slaying the Water Dragon.
 The original statue is kept in the Doge’s palace while the replica of it is displayed at the entrance of St. Mark’s Square.
 This statue is quite historic as it brings alive the story of St. Theodore who crushed the Water dragon and saved Venice.

 - Wear comfortable shoes as there is a lot of walking to be done- and that too, on slippery surfaces and narrow staircases.
 Light cotton clothes are good for the summer but for the winters, dress warm.